rsvinicius/landing-page-demo/README.md

 - Develop a well-structured HTML document using appropriate tags.
 - Apply CSS for styling to create an attractive landing page.
 - Utilize Flexbox to manage layout and element positioning.
-- Ensure the landing page is responsive and displays effectively on various screen sizes.